 NOTE: This fellowship was organized primarily to benefit students who have little access to such funding; therefore, applications from undergraduates will receive priority consideration.

 All selected fellows must be enrolled and in residence at NYU's New York campus during the Spring semester following the application deadline and must be matriculated at NYU during the summer of the fellowship project.
 Additionally, undergraduate fellows must be matriculated at NYU during the Fall semester following the summer project.

 Interested students are advised to do the following as early as possible in the application process:

-Identify an organization that clearly indicates in its literature that it operates from within a human rights framework.
+Identify a nonprofit organization working for social change that clearly indicates in its literature that it draws on the human rights framework.
 It may approach human rights in heterodox ways, but human rights should be an anchor in its effort to bring about social change.
-Organizations based abroad receive priority consideration.
 Prior involvement with the organization is not required.

 A firm commitment from the organization is not required by the fellowship application deadline.
 However, you should verify that the organization has the capacity to host you during the summer period, supervise your project, and incorporate you into the substantive aspects of their work.
 A confirmation from the organization will be expected by January.

 Identify an NYU faculty member who can oversee the Spring independent study.
 This faculty member must also submit a recommendation letter by the application deadline.
 Accepted fellows will preferably register for their home school/department's independent study and should review related guidelines for stipulations and deadlines.